Learn reverse engineering with Ghidra, the free tool built by the NSA

 The undo/redo mechanism is popular as well because it allows users to try out how the code they analyze may behave and reverse their actions if the idea doesn’t work out.

-Different applications for Ghidra
+Applications for Ghidra

 Ghidra can be applied in a number of powerful ways.
 For one, it allows engineers to overcome the tactics hackers use to obscure the functionality of malicious software.
 A classic example is when criminals add a little stub program that decrypts or decompresses the actual program which is stored as data.
 This allows attackers to get past anti-malware defenses.
 Engineers can enhance Ghidra with tools that can decrypt or decompress the data and inspect the real code.